 What happens to my work permit after my green card application is approved?

-A work permit is only available to spouses of U.S. citizens and green card holders who file their green card application (Form I-485) while in the United States.
+You may apply for a green card, but not for a U.S. work permit, while living abroad.
+Work permits are available only to spouses of U.S. citizens and green card holders who file their green card application from within the United States.

-A spouse living outside the United States isn’t authorized to work in the United States until the green card application process is complete.
-(This can take 10–13 months for spouses of U.S. citizens, or 29–38 months for spouses of U.S. green card holders.)
+If you are living abroad, you may work in the United States only after the green card application process is complete.
+This process can take 10–13 months for spouses of U.S. citizens and 29–38 months for spouses of U.S. green card holders.

 With Boundless, you get an independent immigration attorney who will review your green card application and answer all of your questions.
 Ready to take action?